malionde/CSharpMazeGame/README.md

 # Maze-Game-C#-on-Winform-
-keyboard-controlled maze game prepared in windows forms platform with C#
+Keyboard-controlled maze game prepared in windows forms platform with C#

 You will try to reach the end point with the keyboard keys in this vote prepared with C #.
 When you start the game you will have 3 lives, each wall will be reduced.